 Welcome to the Kernersville Historic Preservation Society website.

 Our organization exists to further historic exploration and knowledge, help engage the community in historic educational and preservation activities and to ensure that historic structures in Kernersville are preserved for posterity.
-We hold bi-monthly meetings on a range of topics that are of interest to our membership and we have stewardship of the St. Paul’s Cemetery.
-During the pandemic, our meetings have shifted to online Zoom meetings, but our activities at St. Paul’s Cemetery have been able to continue following CDC guidelines for wearing masks and social distancing.
+We hold bi-monthly meetings on a range of topics that are of interest to our members and we have stewardship of the St. Paul’s Cemetery.
+Our meetings are held the third Monday of the month and announcements are made by email and on our KHPS Facebook page.

 We welcome all who are interested to join us at our meetings and invite those who would like more information to join our email list.
 We also welcome community involvement and suggestions for topics that would interest our members and their guests.
 The KHPS helps support the Kernersville Museum in their preservation of history and we support their activities.
 If you are already a member, I thank you for your support.
 If you are a guest, I welcome you to explore and engage with us however possible.
 I hope you will find something interesting that speaks to you and that I will see you in the future in a Zoom meeting or at a live event.
 A quote that I love is “The course of history is determined by what people do with their opportunities”.
 I hope you will take the opportunity to join us in the future in our historic preservation endeavors.